When I suggest the value of hiring a financial planner to the public, I am often met with the response

 Investment Advisers are held to the highest ‘Fiduciary’ standard of care, meaning they are required to act in the best interest of the client, and the advice & recommendations they provide must avoid conflicts of interest for personal or company gain.

 Now imagine hiring a mechanic to give you advice on which car to buy.
-You describe your dream car, then they suggest a list of options across multiple makes and models, based on their experience seeing different cars roll in every day.
+After you describe your dream car, they suggest a list of options across multiple makes and models, based on their experience seeing different cars roll in every day.
 The mechanic isn’t employed or compensated by any auto manufacturers, so they are more likely to see the car’s purest form of value and suggest the best car option for your specific needs.
 Do you want to fit the car, or do you want the car to fit you?

-Temperament: Do you have the objective discipline to align your risk tolerance with your risk capacity, and not divert from your long-term investment plan during times of short-term market volatility?
+Temperament: Do you have the objective discipline to align your risk tolerance with your risk capacity and not divert from your long-term investment plan during times of short-term market volatility?

-Go beyond the basics, receiving new articles, videos, and planning tools as they are released.
+Go beyond the basics by receiving new articles, videos, and planning tools as they are released.